 - Call the State Auditor’s Office hotline (800.892.8348) or anonymously submit a report to them online.

 For additional information, please see articles in the Bulletin and check this website for continuing updates.
 For other resources:

 - UT Dallas Ethics and Compliance Hotline

-- UT Dallas Annual Fraud Compliance Training Module (PDF, 1.05MB)
+- UT Dallas Annual Fraud Compliance Training Module, Effectively Contolling Risks (PDF)

 - UT System Ethics Policy

 - Office of Governor, Executive Order on Preventing, Detecting and Eliminating Fraud, Waste, and Abuse